-Local Governments possess a high level of expertise in disability and have policies and processes in place to promote and increase access and participation.
+Local Governments possess a high level of expertise in disability service provision and have policies and processes in place to promote and increase access and participation.

 Australia was also one of the first signatories to the United Nations Convention on the Rights of Persons with Disability on 30 March 2007.